Sexuality of Abraham Lincoln: Relationship with Joshua Speed

 A portrait of a young Joshua Fry Speed, who shared accommodation with Lincoln in Springfield, Illinois, for four years.

 Lincoln met Joshua Fry Speed in Springfield, Illinois, in 1837, when Lincoln was a successful attorney and member of Illinois' House of Representatives.
 They lived together for four years, during which time they occupied the same bed during the night (some sources specify a large double bed) and developed a friendship that would last until Lincoln's death.
 According to some sources, William Herndon and a fourth man also slept in the same room.

 Historians such as David Herbert Donald point out that it was not unusual at that time for two men to share a bed due to myriad circumstances, without anything sexual being implied, for a night or two when nothing else was available.
+However, the conclusions of historians like Donald, who was admittedly heterosexual, have been criticized for reflecting an implicit bias against the idea that such a beloved figure in American history could be bisexual or homosexual.

 Lincoln, who had just moved to a new town when he met Speed, was also at least initially unable to afford his own bed and bedding; however, Lincoln continued sleeping in a bed with Speed for several years.
 A tabulation of historical sources shows that Lincoln slept in the same bed with at least 11 boys and men during his youth and adulthood.

-There are no known instances in which Lincoln tried to suppress knowledge or discussion of such arrangements, and in some conversations, raised the subject himself.
+There are no known instances in which Lincoln tried to suppress knowledge or discussion of such arrangements, and in some conversations, he raised the subject himself.
 Tripp discusses three men at length and possible sustained relationships: Joshua Speed, William Greene, and Charles Derickson.
-However, in 19th-century America, it was not necessarily uncommon for men to bunk-up with other men, briefly, if no other arrangement were available.
+However, in 19th-century America, it was not necessarily uncommon for men to bunk up with other men, briefly, if no other arrangement were available.
 For example, when other lawyers and judges traveled "the circuit" with Lincoln, the lawyers often slept "two in a bed and eight in a room".
-William H. Herndon recalled for example, "I have slept with 20 men in the same room".
+William H. Herndon recalled, for example, "I have slept with 20 men in the same room".

 In the nineteenth century, most men were probably not conscious of any erotic possibility of bed-sharing, since it was in public.
-Speed's immediate, casual offer, and his later report of it, suggests that men's public bed-sharing was not then often explicitly understood as conducive to forbidden sexual experiments.
+Speed's prompt and matter-of-fact invitation, along with his later recollection of it, suggests that public bed-sharing between men at the time was not typically viewed as something that might lead to prohibited sexual experimentation.
 In such public arrangements, they would not be alone.